Madonna of Humility created by Fra Filioppo Lippi, 1430

 ~ Blessed are you who walk with us in public places, and ignore the stares of strangers, for in your friendship we feel good to be ourselves. ~ Blessed are you who never bid us to "hurry up" and, more blessed, you who do not snatch our tasks from our hands to do them for us, for often we need time rather than help. ~ Blessed are you who stand beside us as we enter new and untried ventures, for our unsureness will be outweighed by the time when we surprise ourselves and you. ~ Blessed are you who ask for our help and realize our giftedness, for our greatest need is to be needed. ~ Blessed are you who help us with the graciousness of Christ, for often we need the help we cannot ask for. ~ Blessed are you when, by all things, you assure us that what makes us individuals is not our particular disability or difficulty but our beautiful God-given personhood which no handicapping condition can confine. ~ Rejoice and be glad for your understanding and love have opened doors for us to enjoy life to its full and you have helped us believe in ourselves as valued and gifted people.
 Author Unknown

-BIP is a grassroots movement that started in the Fort Wayne area in 2015.
+BIP is a grassroots movement that started in the Fort Wayne area in 2015 by people from several parishes who wanted to raise awareness, promote acceptance, inclusion and full and meaningful participation for adults and children with disabilities in our parish communities.
 Members of BIP met with Bishop Kevin Rhoades and spoke to priests in September 2016 regarding their efforts.
-BIP works with the diocesan staff in the Ministry for Persons with Disabilities and with pastors and staffs who want to help make our parishes more welcoming.
+BIP is supported by the diocesan staff in the Ministry for Persons with Disabilities and works with pastors parish staffs, parishioners, any groups or individuals who want to help make our parishes more welcoming.

 Click here to read more about the Children of St. Angela Merici Ministry at St. Pius X